 Every Max Mara outfit has some structure, whether it’s a coat, a blazer, or a pair of tailored trousers.
 This structure holds everything together.
 It gives shape to soft fabrics and makes relaxed clothes look elegant.

 A well-cut piece gives the body shape in a simple way.
-It pulls in slightly at the waist, helps your posture, and makes any outfit look put together.
+It defines the shape of the body in a subtle way and brings structure to the overall look.
 Even when it’s loose or oversized, good tailoring still looks thoughtful.

 Try this: When shopping, look for clean shoulder seams, lined interiors, and natural drape.
 A good wool blazer or a belted coat can anchor an entire wardrobe.
 You can pair it with knits, silk, or denim for that signature Max Mara balance of form and softness.